bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 The following is a modified version of a tutorial posted By: <a href="https://replit.com/@InvisibleOne" class="markup--anchor markup--p-anchor">InvisibleOne</a>

-I would cite the original tutorial it’s self but at the time of this writing I can no longer find it on his repl.it profile and so the only reference I have are my own notes from following the tutorial when I first found it.
+I would cite the original tutorial it's self but at the time of this writing I can no longer find it on his repl.it profile and so the only reference I have are my own notes from following the tutorial when I first found it.

 ### 1. Adventure Story

 The first thing you need with an adventure story is a great storyline, something that is exciting and fun.
 The idea is, that at each pivotal point in the story, you give the player the opportunity to make a choice.
-First things first, let’s import the stuff that we need, like this:
+First things first, let's import the stuff that we need, like this:

     import os   #very useful for clearing the screen import random

 Now, we need some variables to hold some of the player data.

-    name = input(“Name Please:  “) #We’ll use this to get the name from the user nickname = input(“Nickname: “)
+    name = input(“Name Please:  “) #We'll use this to get the name from the user nickname = input(“Nickname: “)

-Ok, now we have the player’s name and nickname, let’s welcome them to the game
+Ok, now we have the player's name and nickname, let's welcome them to the game

     print(“Hello and welcome “ + name)

 Now for the story.
-The most important part of all stories is the introduction, so let’s print our introduction
+The most important part of all stories is the introduction, so let's print our introduction

-    print(“Long ago, there was a magical meal known as Summuh and Spich Atip”) #We can drop a line by making a new print statement, or we can use the escape code \n print(“It was said that this meal had the power to save lives, restore peace, and stop evil\nBecuase it was so powerful, it was hidden away on a mountain that could not be climbed\nBut it’s power brought unwanted attention, and a great war broke out.\nFinally, the leaders of the good side chose a single hero to go and find the Summah and Spich Atip, that hero was “ + name + “\n so ” + nickname + ' headed out to find this great power, and stop the war…’)
+    print(“Long ago, there was a magical meal known as Summuh and Spich Atip”) #We can drop a line by making a new print statement, or we can use the escape code \n print(“It was said that this meal had the power to save lives, restore peace, and stop evil\nBecuase it was so powerful, it was hidden away on a mountain that could not be climbed\nBut it's power brought unwanted attention, and a great war broke out.\nFinally, the leaders of the good side chose a single hero to go and find the Summah and Spich Atip, that hero was “ + name + “\n so ” + nickname + ' headed out to find this great power, and stop the war…')

-Now, we’ll give the player their first choice
+Now, we'll give the player their first choice

     print(“After hiking through the wastelands for a long time, you come to a massive ravine, there is only a single way across\nA rickety old bridge, taking that could be very dangerous, but… maybe you could jump across?”) choice1 = input(“[1]  Take the bridge     [2] Try and jump over”)
     #Now we check to see what the player chose
-    If choice1 == '1’:
+    If choice1 == '1':
       print(“You slowly walk across the bride, it creakes ominously, then suddenly breaks!
 You flail through the air before hitting the ground a thousand feet below.
 Judging by the fact that you hit the ground with the equivalent force of being hit by a cement truck moving at 125 miles an hour, you are dead…”)
-      #The player lost, so now we’ll boot them out of the program with the exit command
+      #The player lost, so now we'll boot them out of the program with the exit command
       exit()
     #Then we check to see if they made the other choice, we can do with with else if, written as elif
-    elif choice1 == '2’:
+    elif choice1 == '2':
       print(“You make the jump!
-You see a feather hit the bridge, the weight breakes it and sends it to the bottom of the ravine\nGood thing you didn’t use that bridge.”)
+You see a feather hit the bridge, the weight breakes it and sends it to the bottom of the ravine\nGood thing you didn't use that bridge.”)
     #Now we can continue the story
-    print(“A few more hours of travel and you come to the unclimbable mountain.”) choice2 == input(“[1]   Give up    [2]    Try and climb the mountain”) if choice2 == '1’:
+    print(“A few more hours of travel and you come to the unclimbable mountain.”) choice2 == input(“[1]   Give up    [2]    Try and climb the mountain”) if choice2 == '1':
       print(“You gave up and lost…”)
       #now we exit them again
       exit()
-    elif choice2 == '1’:
+    elif choice2 == '1':
       print(“you continue up the mountain.
 Climbing is hard, but finally you reach the top.\nTo your surprise there is a man standing at the top of the mountain, he is very old.”) print(“Old Man: Hey “ + nickname)
       print(“You: How do you know my name!?!”)